bswck/slothy/docs/index.md

 (<class 'functools.partial'>, <built-in function reduce>)
 ```

-`slothy()` will default to eager imports on unsupported Python implementations,
+`lazy_importing()` will default to eager imports on unsupported Python implementations,
 i.e. those that don't define `sys._getframe`.
 While this library is 3.8+
 and that eliminates the risk of running slothy in most of these implementations now,
 future versions of them can finally support 3.8.

-To prevent eager imports in `with slothy()` statements and instead fail on unsupported
+To prevent eager imports in `with lazy_importing()` statements and instead fail immediately
-Python implementations, use `slothy(prevent_eager=True)`.
-Preventing eager imports might
+on unsupported Python implementations, use `with lazy_importing(prevent_eager=True)`.
-be useful in type-checking sections, where eager imports could cause cycles resulting
+Preventing eager imports might be useful in type-checking sections, where eager imports
-in less readable tracebacks.
+could cause cycles resulting in less readable tracebacks.

 # Credits
 Many thanks to Jelle Zijlstra [@JelleZijlstra](https://github.com/JelleZijlstra) who wrote a [basic